 - Advises on innovations in video technology including transitions to ultra-high definition (UHD) television (4K/8K), high dynamic range (HDR) and wide color gamut (WCG), and HEVC encoding.

 Mr. Young’s previous experience includes providing representation on a broad range of commercial and regulatory matters, with an emphasis on serving clients in the Pacific Rim.
 He began his legal career as a clerk for the Honorable John C. Coughenour at the United States District Court for the Western District of Washington in Seattle.
-In private practice, Mr. Young has represented public and private clients in a variety of federal court disputes, arbitrations, and government investigations, involving antitrust, fraud, contract, and other civil claims.
+In private practice, Mr. Young has represented public and private clients in a variety of adversarial proceedings including federal court disputes, arbitrations, and government investigations, involving antitrust, fraud, contract, and other civil claims.
 He has also advised clients on regulatory compliance issues and performed filings for premerger clearance and national security review by U.S. federal government agencies.
-He is fluent in English and Mandarin.
+He is fluent in English and Mandarin Chinese.